 M&S represented a class of female financial advisors who alleged gender discrimination as employees of Wachovia Securities, which became Wells Fargo Advisors.

-The class settlement resolves claims of gender discrimination in compensation, promotions to branch management positions, and terms and conditions of employment under Title VII of the Civil Rights Act of 1964 or any state or local anti-discrimination law.
-It includes a $32 million fund from which awards, attorneys’ fees and costs will be paid and requires the company to make significant changes to its internal policies and practices.
-In addition to the $32 million fund, the Defendants will pay all costs of claims administration in this class action.
-There are approximately 3,060 women who are members of the Class affected by the settlement.
+The case settled in 2011.
+The settlement resolves claims of gender discrimination in compensation, promotions to branch management positions and terms and conditions of employment under Title VII of the Civil Rights Act of 1964 or any state or local anti-discrimination law.
+It included a $32 million fund and required the company to make significant changes to its internal policies and practices.
+In addition to the $32 million fund, the defendants paid all costs of claims administration in this class action.
+Approximately 3,060 women were members of the class and affected by the settlement.

 M&S Press Release